 “The thing we’re really concentrating on is Standard, [the format that only uses cards from the last couple of years].
 I will say that we do run full parses on everything that has ever been produced and – you’d be surprised how much works.
 That being said, there’s a big gap between a card working in the GRE and then working in the Unity client.
 That’s why we are focused on Standard.”

-MTG Arena is due to enter beta soon.
+The game is due to enter beta soon and click here for the latest MTG Arena codes.
 After a number of misfires over the years, and the lingering knowledge that they could have made the equivalent of Hearthstone if they had acted quicker, Wizards are looking to get it right.
 If they do, the digital version is just as likely to take over the world as the original.